neyocloud/swiggy-clone-b/README.md

 (Replace swiggy-app with your deployment/service names.)
 This scales down and removes the app from the cluster.

-EKS Cluster: Since the cluster was created for demonstration, we tore it down to avoid AWS charges.
-We used eksctl to delete the cluster:
+EKS Cluster: Since the cluster was created for demonstration, I tore it down to avoid AWS charges.
+I used eksctl to delete the cluster:

 ```
 eksctl delete cluster --name=virtualtechbox-cluster --region=us-east-1